Watson-Personal-Assistant/developer/_content/slack/creating_a_slackbot.md

 title: Creating a slack bot
 weight: 65
 ---
-Use the sample chat bot that is provided with Watson Assistant Solutions to chat with your assistant.
+Use the sample chat UI that is provided with Watson Assistant Solutions to chat with your assistant.

 #### Setting up your environment